-ESP32-C6 Super Mini Development Board Pinout and Technical Specifications
+ESP32-C6 Super Mini Development Board

 Code name: ESP32C6_DEV

 ESP32-C6 Super Mini development board is based on esp32c6 microcontroller and uses riscv32 architecture.
-This development board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.

-π ESP32-C6 Super Mini Description
+About ESP32-C6 Super Mini

 The ESP32-C6 SuperMini is a compact and powerful development board featuring the Espressif ESP32-C6 WiFi 6 and Bluetooth dual-mode chip.
 With support for IEEE 802.11ax WiFi 6 (2.4 GHz) and Bluetooth 5 (LE) with Bluetooth Mesh, it ensures fast and reliable wireless connectivity.